 Intelligence, Temperament and Personality Traits of the Pyrador

 You will find that the Pyrador is a gentle giant that makes for an excellent hunting dog.
-The mix of great Pyrenees and Labrador Retriever also makes for a breed that is highly intelligent.
+The mix of the great Pyrenees and Labrador Retriever also makes for a highly intelligent breed.

 If you insist on owning a smart dog, then the Pyrador may be a safe bet, but don’t expect brilliance on par with the smartest breeds.

 The Pyrador has a mindset that is a blend of a hunting dog and a companion dog, so it also demonstrates strong watchdog qualities.